JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 - A submit button
 - All three comment fields should be required and be valid before being submitted
 - Comments should be managed by a ***state manager***; whenever a new comment is added, it should trigger the state manager that then updates the displayed comments on the site

+### What was done to complete task:
+- Created functionality to take user input with a form
+- Used state to control the comments being posted
+- Created User interface design using ***Figma**
+- implemented design using DOM and CSS